Do you love coffee?

 15. In 2019, New York City had more Starbucks stores than any other city in the United States, with 241 establishments.

 Starbucks is regarded as one of the best coffee shops in the world by coffee connoisseurs all over the globe.
-The reason for their continued dominance in the coffee industry is the excellent quality of their products as well as their broad assortment of coffee varietals, are the reasons for their continuous dominance in the coffee sector.
+The outstanding quality of their products, as well as their broad assortment of coffee varietals, are the reasons for their continuous dominance in the coffee sector.

 The city of New York has more Starbucks shops than any other city in the United States, according to Statista, with 241 locations in 2019.
 We won’t come off as strange if we claim that Starbucks has built its whole coffee business from scratch.